fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ### Advantages and disadvantages of document databases

 We have used the MongoDB database in all the previous sections of the course.
-Mongo is a [document database](https://en.wikipedia.org/wiki/Document-oriented_database) and one of its most characteristic features is its <i>skepticism</i>, i.e. the database has only a very limited awareness of what kind of data is stored in its collections.
+Mongo is a [document database](https://en.wikipedia.org/wiki/Document-oriented_database) and one of its most characteristic features is that it is <i>schemaless</i>, i.e. the database has only a very limited awareness of what kind of data is stored in its collections.
 The schema of the database exists only in the program code, which interprets the data in a specific way, e.g. by identifying that some of the fields are references to objects in another collection.

 In the example application of parts 3 and 4, the database stores notes and users.